bitwarden/help/_articles/directory-connector/gsuite-directory.md

 ## Configure Directory Connector

 1. Locate the secret key JSON file that was downloaded whenever you created your service account in the steps above.
-2. Copy this file to the bitwarden Directory Connector program data folder at `C:/ProgramData/bitwarden/Directory Connector`.
+2. Copy this file to the Bitwarden Directory Connector program data folder at `C:/ProgramData/bitwarden/Directory Connector`.
    - Optionally rename the JSON file to something that is easier to remember, such as `client_secret.json`
 3. Launch the Directory Connector console by double clicking the shortcut.
 4. Select option 3 (Configure directory connection) from the main menu.